expressjs/expressjs.com/4x/en/api/req-body.md

-This property contains key-value pairs of data submitted in the request body.
+Contains key-value pairs of data submitted in the request body.
 By default, it is `undefined`, and is populated when you use body-parsing middleware such as [body-parser](https://www.npmjs.org/package/body-parser) and [multer](https://www.npmjs.org/package/multer).